DagoDragony/itwiki/dev/Vim.md

 In some cases plugins provide variables to enable/disable their mappings.
 If key is defined correctly, but it still does nothing, it's possible that some app intercepts key before vim.
 Next try could be `unmap/iunmap` - remove mapping and then add again

+## Vim plugin creation

+Plugin is nothing more than a vim script file that is loaded automatically.
+It can be done by putting vim file into plugin dir.